Mirantis/openstack-refapp/README.rst

 Used external components
 ========================

-`wait-for` script courtesy of https://github.com/Eficode/wait-for (MIT License)
+`wait-for` script used in docker compose setup courtesy of https://github.com/Eficode/wait-for (MIT License)